tnn4/setup-gitea/README.md

 # Gitea setup guide

 This setup assumes you're using a native linux install.
+If you're using Windows you could probably use [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install).

 platform: Ubuntu 22.04